USS Balch (DD-50): Pre-World War I

-Balch was commissioned into the United States Navy on 26 March 1914 under the command of Lieutenant Commander David C. Hanrahan.
+Balch was commissioned into the United States Navy on 26 March 1914.
 Balch served briefly with the Torpedo Flotilla, Atlantic Fleet, carrying out torpedo firing practice off the Virginia Capes before participating in a Presidential Fleet Review for President Woodrow Wilson at New York City on 7 May.
 Following fleet maneuvers with the Submarine Flotilla out of New London, Connecticut, the Torpedo Flotilla joined the battleship squadrons in Narragansett Bay for maneuvers organized by the Naval War College.
 Returning to the New York Navy Yard that summer, Balch was placed in reserve commission on 24 July 1914.

 The destroyer was placed in full commission again on 17 December 1914 and rejoined the Atlantic Fleet.
 In June 1915, one of Balch's 21 ft, 1350 lb torpedoes was unloaded at the Brooklyn Navy Yard, loaded on a horse-drawn truck, and hauled across the Brooklyn Bridge to the Astor Hotel in Manhattan.
 There, the weapon was on display – along with a shell from a 14 in naval gun—for two days at the "Peace and Preparation" conference of the National Security League.
 A year later, Balch served as the US Navy's observation platform during the inter-club cruise after the Seawanhaka-Corinthian Yacht Club's annual June regatta.
 Balch was sent to examine which of the powerboats entered into the cruise—reported by The New York Times as about half of the 200 entries—might be suitable for use as naval auxiliaries.